joyent/freebsd-vpc/docs/md/vpc_switch_port_add.md

 ### Options

 ```
-      --ethlink-id string   Specify the ID of the VPC EthLink
   -h, --help               help for add
-  -n, --l2-name string      Name of the underlying L2 interface to be wrapped as a VPC EthLink and used as the uplink in the VPC Switch
       --port-id string     Specify the VPC Port ID
       --switch-id string   Specify the VPC Switch ID
   -u, --uplink             make the port ID an uplink for the switch
 ```

 ### Options inherited from parent commands